ProvableHQ/welcome/documentation/leo/04_operators.md

 1. `7 / 3` yields `2`, not `2.3333`.
 2. `-7 / 3` yields `-2`, not `-2.3333`.

-A constraint is added to check for underflow.
+The operation halts if there is an underflow.
 Underflow occurs when dividing the minimum value of a signed integer type by -1.
 For example, `-128i8 / -1i8` would result in underflow, since 128 cannot be represented as an `i8`.

 For field types, division `a / b` is well-defined for any field values `a` and `b` except when `b = 0field`.